 We recognise the importance of being physically active and strong.
 From the earliest starting point at school (Pre-School or Foundation Stage) we place a high priority on developing children's core strength, balance and coordination, not least through our programme of Meaningful Movement.
-We help parents to support us in this aim by involving them in practical workshops with their children (Big Moves).
-We place an emphasis on physical activity and interventions for pupils who are struggling physically, which includes before-school targeted interventions three times a week.
+We place an emphasis on physical activity and interventions for pupils who are struggling physically, which includes before-school targeted interventions three times a week (Big Moves).
 We have a very great uptake for clubs and sporting competitions.
-Swimming is prioritised in both key stages.
-Clubs operate, before, during and after the school day, including cycling (Woodland Wheelers) at the weekend.
+Swimming is prioritised at different points during KS2.
+Clubs operate, before, during and after the school day, including cycling.
 In 2020 we employed our own sports coach and can now offer, in-house, out-of-term time activity camps for a greater number of holiday periods.